Bug report #10596

 PyQt4.QtCore.PYQT_CONFIGURATION from now on?

-#3 Updated by Donovan Cameron about 6 years ago
+#3 Updated by Donovan Cameron over 6 years ago

 @sip: Unable to find file "QtCore/QtCoremod.sip"